 If you want to use fire like this, you must be very careful not to cause a bush fire.
 So make sure that there is no dry vegetation close to the fire.
 And when you finish, it is very important to ensure that the fire is completely out.

 It is also a good idea to smoke the area of the bee sting after it has been removed, because stings release a chemical called a pheromone that attracts other bees to come and sting you.
 The smoke will help to mask this chemical.

 When you have finished, make sure you keep the lid on the bucket.
 You want to keep the honey clean and you don’t want the smell of honey to attract bees.

-Note: This script is adapted from Package 4, scripts 4 and 5.
+Note: This script is adapted from Package 4, scripts 4 and 5, originally published in 1981.
 The original participants were George Atkins, founder of Farm Radio International and Gordon Townsend, from the Department of Biology at the University of Guelph, Canada.
 It was reviewed and modified by Roy Dyche, project manager with the UK charity, Bees Abroad.